hds-sandbox/bulk_RNAseq_course/develop/04c_preprocessing_setup.md

 ---
-title: Running a pipeline in uCloud
+title: Ucloud setup to run a preprocessing pipeline
 summary: In this lesson we explain how to run the nf-core pipeline in the UCloud computing system
 date: 2023-01-17
 ---

 # Running the bulk RNAseq pipeline in uCloud

 !!! note "Section Overview"